-2.1 Board policies and procedures manual has been completed-need dates fo delivery of overall milestones, first set of drafts, target date for first draft o manual, and for final approval.
-Nar rative input: (please provide written input if needed) Rating 2.2 An annual planning calendar has been completed which includes and timeline for developing a five-year strategic plan for the Foundation, the annual budget process, and other important activities-need dates for milestones. e District and Nar rative input: (please provide written input if needed) Rating 2.3 Improved communications with the Board of Directors.
+2.1 Board policies and procedures manual has been completed-delivery of overall milestones, first set of drafts, target date f manual, and for final approval.
+Nar rative input: (please provide written input if needed) Rating 2.2 An annual planning calendar has been completed which includes and timeline for developing a five-year strategic plan for the Foundation, the annual budget process, and other important activities-need dates for milestones. ne District and Nar rative input: (please provide written input if needed) Rating 2.3 Improved communications with the Board of Directors.
 Nar rative input: (please provide written input if needed) Rating